KidPudel/android-starter-kit/Kotlin/scoped-functions.md

 -----

-3. `run` - just get the convinient scope of the object `this` and returns the result of a lambda istead of the long repetition, u just call object's methods like `build` and returns the result
+3. `run` - use to configure the object by just getting the convinient scope of the object `this` and returns the result of a lambda istead of the long repetition, u just call object's methods like `build` and returns the result

 -----